PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 ```0B``` ```?``` ```10000``` ```??????????```

-For scientific notation of the decimal system we placed the first non-zero value in front of the decimal point and because we had ten characters, this gave us the following nine possibilities where xxx is the rest of the mantissa and yyy is the exponent:
+For scientific notation of the decimal system the first non-zero value was placed in front of the decimal point and because there were ten characters, this gave unine possibilities where xxx is the rest of the mantissa and yyy is the exponent:

 * ```1.```xxx...eyyy...
 * ```2.```xxx...eyyy...